 For instance, these features are often beloved for their great performance and their scalability.
-You always want your company to continue to expand, so scalable features are ideal, as they ensure you don’t prematurely outgrow your CRM.
+You always want your company to continue to expand, so scalable features are ideal, as they ensure you don’t prematurely outgrow your CRM software.

 Integrations with apps and services you already use is another trademark of an enterprise-level CRM.
-This is quite a handy feature as well since you don’t have to discontinue the use of your favorite services and apps just because you’re migrating your CRM.
+This is quite a handy feature as well since you don’t have to discontinue the use of your favorite services and apps just because you’re migrating your CRM software.

 Lacks Powerful Reporting

 The last point we want to bring up is one of great importance, well, at least if your company cares about having a record of past successes and failures (that should be every company, by the way).